pwa pwe pwi pwo pwoa pwu

 pwihn n. group, team, grade level; used by the Madolenihmw government for a political division consisting of a number of kousapws.

 pwinan, also pwunan.
-1. n. rheum, sleep, the crust around the eyes formed during sleep; conjunctivitis, commonly called pink eye.
+1. n. rheum, sleep, the crust around the eyes formed during sleep.
 2. vi. to have sleep in one's eyes. cf. [meing] moahrokenleng.

 pwihnen apwahpwalih n. board of directors.